-Arabella Gray Deaver (Dever) Harrington, pioneer settler, was born about 1790 in South Carolina, the daughter of Lydia and William Gray.
-Sometime in the early 1800s she married a Revolutionary War veteran, Nathaniel Deaver.
-He died in Randolph County, Illinois, in 1810, leaving his wife and several children.
 Arabella moved back to North Carolina, then to Missouri, Arkansas, and on to Texas.
-She married John William Harrington, who was killed in a sawmill accident in Arkansas as they moved toward Texas.
+She married John William Harrington, who reportedly was killed in a sawmill accident in Arkansas as they moved toward Texas.
 Three children were born of Arabella's second marriage.
-She entered Texas in 1826 and made her home at Washington-on-the Brazos.
+She entered Texas about 1826 and made her home at Washington-on-the Brazos.
 She received a Mexican land grant on March 22, 1831.
-It consisted of one league on New Year's Creek in what later became Washington County.
-She is said to have practiced midwifery, tended the sick, and served meals in her home to support herself and her younger children.
-Both of her sons fought in the Texas revolution.
-Most of downtown Brenham is built on the Arabella Harrington league, for which purpose she sold 100 acres.
-She built her home on a hill south of Brenham.
-She was a charter member of the Brenham Methodist Church, founded in 1844.
-She died in 1860.
+It consisted of one league, known as the Arabella Harrington League, on New Year's Creek in what later became Washington County.
+Engaging in some farming and cattle raising, she is also said to have practiced midwifery, tended the sick, and served meals in her home to support herself and her younger children.
+Her oldest son, William Harvey Deaver, and her youngest son, John Walton Harrington, both served in the Texas Revolutionary Army.

 A letter that Arabella Harrington wrote on October 28, 1842, to two of her daughters in North Carolina included a reference to the Mexican Invasions of 1842: “…through the invasion of our country this fall by Mexicans I am at present, left alone, John having been drafted into the army…I am unable, at my age, without company, to come to you.”